cstefanache/cstefanache.github.io/_posts/2016-06-10-angular2-custom-decorators.md

 }
 ```

-Well thing got trickier when I needed to access Angular 2 metadata information.
+Well, things got trickier when I needed to access Angular 2 metadata information:

 **First Problem** I had to dig into Angular2 code in order to understand that the annotations are parsed bottom up.
 So, the solution that is presented here requires that the annotation to be defined before the @Component or @Directive annotation so you can have access to it.

-**Second Problem** You need to access window.Reflect object in order to do the magic and Angular2 will offer you a different one.
+**Second Problem** You need to access **window.Reflect** object in order to do the magic and Angular2 will offer you a different one.
-For this problem I had to access window reflect functionality in order to access constructor metadata (@Constructor) information.
+The solution for this problem is to try to take the **Reflect** object directly from window object.

 ```
  function Style(value) {